peter-slattery/gs_test/README.md

 Because of the way Jai handles imports, we have to either have a single test executable which runs all your tests, or make an executable per test file.
 In the former case, we'd be forced to do a bunch of complicated things to deduplicate #load calls in the cases where you have separate tests importing the same files.
 This solution seemed simpler - you define your tests how you want, and for each file, just import what that test requires.
 I may revist this in the future.

-## Goals

-1. Simply import the test framework into your build pipeline, pass compiler messages to it, and get tests out.
-2. Easily write tests, and get useful failure information back out.
-3. Reasonable Defaults:
-  - creates a single test executable next to your output
-  - runs all tests, returning failure codes on exit
-  - tests can be placed in *.test.jai files or inline with @test tags.
-4. Customization
-  - name the output file
-  - define the pattern for test files (ie. instead of *.test.jai, use something else)
-  - define the test tag (ie. instead of @test, use something else)